LuniumLuk/Tira/Doc/Document.md

 ## 1 Abstract

 This project (**Tira**, short for Tiny ray tracer) is a tiny physically based renderer that features **Monte Carlo Path Tracer**.
-The core functionalities of this project include basic ray tracing utilities, acceleration structures, material apperances, integrators.
-Both CPU multi-thread and GPU (OpenGL compute shader) versions are implemented.
+The work includes math & geometry utilities, acceleration structures, materials, path tracing algorithms.
+This project is developed with C++ and **OpenMP** for CPU multi-thread acceleration and **OpenGL** for GPU compute shader acceleration.

 ## 2 Theory